A Characterization of Symplectic Grassmannians: Reduction of the defining group

 \begin{lemma} Let $Y$ be a smooth variety, and let $p:\cV\to \cN$ be a beautiful family of rational curves, satisfying that the tangent map is regular on $\cV$, and the VMRT at every point $y \in Y$ is a linearly embedded $\P^k \subset \P(\Omega_{Y,y})$.
 Then there exists an equidimensional morphism $\rho:Y \to \cW$, which contracts curves parametrized by $\cN$, whose general fiber is a projective space of dimension $k+1$. \end{lemma}

-\begin{proof} If the Picard number of $Y$ is one, then $Y$ is a projective space by \cite[Proposition 5]{Hw2} (or by an easy application of \cite[Theorem 1.1]{Ar}), so we can assume that $\rho_Y \ge 2$.
+\begin{proof} If the Picard number of $Y$ is one, then $Y$ is a projective space by \cite[Proposition 5]{Hw2} (or by a simple application of \cite[Theorem 1.1]{Ar}), so we can assume that $\rho_Y \ge 2$.
 Let $q:\cV\to Y$ be the evaluation morphism associated with $\cN$.
 For a general $y \in Y$, since $\tau_y$ is the normalization of its image, we get that $\cN_y \simeq \P^k$.
 Then all the fibers of $q$ are isomorphic to $\P^k$ by the smooth rigidity of the projective space (see \cite{Siu2}).

 Given any point $y \in Y$, consider the $\P^1$-bundle $p_y:\cV_y\to\cN_y$ defined as the fiber product of $p:\cV\to\cN$ and $p_{|\cN_y}:\cN_y\to\cN$, whose image into $Y$ via the evaluation morphism is $\loc(\cN_y):=q(p^{-1}(p(\cN_y)))$; then $\loc(\cN_y)$ is an irreducible closed subset of $Y$ of dimension $k+1$.